Samsung/tizen-docs/docs/application/dotnet/guides/nui/linear-layout.md

 </td>
 </tr>
 </table>

-`LinearLayout` is a linear box layout, automatically handling children laid out vertically or horizontally.
-You can set the layout direction vertically or horizontally by using `LinearOrientation` property.

 Positioning children in a linear form, one after the other, `CellPadding` can be provided to insert a space between each child.
 Unlike generic padding, this will not result in a space at the start, end or top, bottom of the layout.